DevSilv/tsi-bash-util/docs/developer.md

 3. An exit code is to mean either an error or no error.
 4. For a function, returning an empty string is to mean returning "false", and returning the string `yes` is to mean returning "true".
 5. Paths are **not** to be placed within any quotation marks except where required.

+## Best practices used

+### Error handling

+- Throw early, catch late.
+(Throw at the point that the error firstly occurs, catch at the point that the error may be appropriately handled, as I understood it.)